History of Massachusetts: Economy

 The province was the largest and most economically important in New England, and one where many American institutions and traditions were formed.
 Unlike southern colonies, it was built around small towns rather than scattered farms.
 The westernmost portion of Massachusetts, the Berkshires, was settled during the three decades following the end of the French and Indian War, largely by Scots.
 Sir Francis Bernard, the Royal Governor, named this new area "Berkshire" after his home county in England.
 The largest settlement in Berkshire County was Pittsfield, Massachusetts, founded in 1761.

 The educational system, headed by Harvard College, was the best in the 13 colonies.
 Newspapers became a major communications system in the 18th century, with Boston taking a leading role in the British colonies.
-Teenaged Benjamin Franklin (born on January 17, 1706, in Milk Street) worked on one of the earliest newspapers, The New-England Courant (owned by his brother) until he ran away to Philadelphia in 1723.
+Teenaged Benjamin Franklin (born January 17, 1706, in Milk Street) worked on one of the earliest newspapers, The New-England Courant (owned by his brother) until he ran away to Philadelphia in 1723.
 Five Boston newspapers presented a full range of opinions during the coming of the American revolution.
 In Worcester, printer Isaiah Thomas made the Massachusetts Spy the influential voice of the western settlers.

 Farming was the largest economic activity.
 Most farming towns were largely self-sufficient, with families trading with each other for items they did not produce themselves; the surplus was sold to cities. and Fishing was important in coastal towns like Marblehead.
 Great quantities of cod were exported to the slave colonies in the West Indies.
 Merchant trade was based in Salem and Boston, and numerous wealthy merchants traded internationally.
 They typically stationed their sons and nephews as agents in ports around the empire.
 Their business grew dramatically after 1783 when they no longer were confined to the British Empire.
 Shipbuilding was a fast-growing industry.
 Most other manufactured products were imported from Britain (or smuggled in from the Netherlands).